2/19/2025

 Operator

-Conference Call Operator
+Conference Operator

 Ladies and gentlemen, thank you for standing by.
 Welcome to the fourth quarter 2024 Comstock Resource Earnings Conference call.
 At this time, all participants are in a listen-only mode.
 After the speaker's presentation, there will be a question and answer session.
-To ask a question during the session, you would need to press star 11 on your telephone.
-You will then hear an automated message advising your hand is raised.
-To withdraw your question, please press star 11 again.
+To ask a question during the session, you will need to press star 11 on your telephone.
+You will then hear an automated message advising your hand is raised. to withdraw your question, please press star 11 again.
 Please be advised that today's conference is being recorded.
 I would like now to turn the conference over to your speaker today, Jay Allison, Chairman and CEO.
 Please go ahead, sir.

 speaker